LBC-LNBio/pyKVFinder/docs/source/_tutorial/index.rst

   * `pyKVFinder.run_workflow <../_api_reference/run_workflow>`_

 With these attributes, we can write the detected cavities and the characterization to files.
-Further, we can set a flag to plot the histograms of the frequencies in a PDF file.
+Further, we can set a flag to plot the bar charts of the frequencies in a PDF file.
 Below, we illustrate the usage:

 .. code-block:: python

-  >>> results.export_all(fn='results.toml', output='cavity.pdb', include_frequencies_pdf=True, pdf='histograms.pdf')
+  >>> results.export_all(fn='results.toml', output='cavity.pdb', include_frequencies_pdf=True, pdf='barplots.pdf')

 .. note::